dementcore/MultiTenantKit/README.md

 # DementCore.MultiTenantKit
 Kit to add tenant resolution capabilities in AspNetCore Web Applications

-# TODO
+# TO DO
-Samples
+- Samples

-Test Project
+- Test Project